Visualizing Data Types in API Documentation

 Visualize a product page where you choose the number of items to purchase using plus and minus buttons.
 That’s Number at work.

-List (Array): The Organized Ensemble
+List (Array) Data Type: The Organized Ensemble

 Enter List, also known as an Array.
 This type is like a well-curated playlist, holding multiple items in a specific order.
+In JSON, arrays are represented with square brackets []

 Visual Representation: